QubesOS/qubes-doc/developer/services/qrexec.md

 ### RPC services and security

 Be very careful when coding and adding a new RPC service.
-Unless the offered functionality equals full control over the target (it is the case with e.g. `qubes.VMShell` action), any vulnerability in an RPC server can be fatal to Qubes security.
+Unless the offered functionality equals full control over the target (it is the case with e.g. `PedOS.VMShell` action), any vulnerability in an RPC server can be fatal to PedOS security.
 On the other hand, this mechanism allows to delegate processing of untrusted input to less privileged (or disposable) AppVMs, thus wise usage of it increases security.

 For example, this command will run the `firefox` command in a DisposableVM based on `work`: